TeuPremium/Phone_Price_Prediction/README.md

     Validation Accuracy: 89.50%
     Test Accuracy: 94.00%

-Soon more Images of the application will be added.
+To see more Images of the results obtained by the network, check out the [presentation](https://github.com/TeuPremium/Phone_Price_Prediction/blob/main/Presentation.pdf).
 ## training dataset rms error per epoch

 ![image](https://github.com/TeuPremium/Phone_Price_Prediction/assets/50275359/3435effe-c729-4475-848b-c1981feaca4e)

-This project was developed largely based on the nnfs book and online course available on youtube.
+This project was developed using the nnfs book and online course available on youtube as a source for the network construction.

 kaggle link:
 https://www.kaggle.com/datasets/iabhishekofficial/mobile-price-classification